jeton-tech/payment-protocol-extensions/json-contract.md

 ## Purpose

 This specification describes an extension to the JSON Merchant Data specification and defines a structure for the representation of advanced multi-party script contracts.
-The purpose of this specification is to create a standard allowing parties to independently verify contract terms before committing to funding and to be able to produce the necessary unlocking script (scriptSig) to spend a contract output
+The purpose of this specification is to create a standard allowing parties to independently verify contract terms before committing to funding and to be able to produce the necessary unlocking script (scriptSig) to spend a contract output.

 ### Multi-Party Contracts